 For example, the lowly FBI XL-2T only had 7 hardwired zones (not expandable) and a 15 user code capability.
 However, it offered several advanced features including:

-This meant that, for its day, the XL-2T could be actually be considered “feature-packed” compared to some competing systems.
+This meant that, for its day, the XL-2T could actually be considered “feature-packed” compared to some competing systems.

 The FBI security Omni line boosted the low zone and user code counts of the previous XL series, making them a better choice even for smaller applications.